Client-Engineering-Indonesia/ID-Bob-WxO-Workshop/Lab 2 - Materials/readme.md

 ## Overview

 This system demonstrates how to build and deploy AI agents using watsonx Orchestrate ADK.
-It consists of three specialized agents working together to provide comprehensive financial intelligence.
+It consists of two specialized agents working together to provide comprehensive financial intelligence.

 ## Project Structure